-At January 31, 2018, the Company had cash and cash equivalents of \$64.5 million of which \$0.5 million was in foreign accounts, as compared to cash and cash equivalents of \$64.2 million, of which \$0.5 million was in foreign accounts at July 31, 2017.
+At April 30, 2018, the Company had cash and cash equivalents of \$62.6 million of which \$0.6 million was in foreign accounts, as compared to cash and cash equivalents of \$64.2 million, of which \$0.5 million was in foreign accounts at July 31, 2017.
 It is the Company's current intent to permanently reinvest these funds outside of the United States, and its current plans do not demonstrate a need to repatriate them to fund its United States operations.
-The Company had working capital of \$69.7 million at January 31, 2018 compared to \$71.3 million at July 31, 2017.
-The decrease in working capital of \$1.6 million was primarily due to the period loss and net changes in operating assets and liabilities.
+The Company had working capital of \$67.8 million at April 30, 2018 compared to \$71.3 million at July 31, 2017.
+The decrease in working capital of \$3.5 million was primarily due to the period loss and net changes in operating assets and liabilities.

-Net cash provided by operating activities as of January 31, 2018 was approximately \$0.8 million as compared to cash used in operating activities of \$2.8 million in fiscal 2017, an increase of approximately \$3.6 million.
-The increase is due to net changes in assets and liabilities of \$3.7 million and decrease in net loss of \$1.0 million offset by \$1.1 million in non-cash adjustments.
+Net cash used in operating activities during the 2018 period was approximately \$0.5 million as compared to cash used in operating activities of \$1.9 million during the 2017 period, a decrease of approximately \$1.4 million.
+The decrease is due to a net change in assets and liabilities of \$4.0 million offset by an increase in net loss of \$2.0 million and a \$0.6 million change in non-cash adjustments.

-Net cash used in investing activities in fiscal 2018 and 2017 was approximately \$1.1 million and \$0.7 million, respective, which consists primarily of capital expenditures.
+Net cash used in investing activities in fiscal 2018 and 2017 was approximately \$1.7 million and \$1.4 million, respective, which consists primarily of capital expenditures.

 Net cash provided by financing activities in fiscal 2018 was approximately \$0.5 million as compared to cash used in financing activities of \$1.8 million in fiscal 2017.
-The change of \$2.3 million is mainly due to borrowings from the credit agreement of \$1.6 million in the 2017 period and the exercise of stock options \$0.7 million in the 2018 period.
+The change of \$2.4 million is mainly due to payments made under a credit agreement of \$1.6 million in the 2017 period, an increase in proceeds from the exercise of stock options of \$0.7 million, and a decrease of \$0.1 million in installment loan payments in the 2018 period.

-The Company believes that its current cash and cash equivalents level, and utilization of the Controlled Equity Offering program if necessary, as disclosed in Form 10-K Note 10 to the financial statements are sufficient for its foreseeable liquidity and capital resource needs over at least the next twelve (12) months, although there can be no assurance that future events will not alter such view.
+The Company believes that its current cash and cash equivalents level, and utilization of the Controlled Equity Offering program if necessary, are sufficient for its foreseeable liquidity and capital resource needs over at least the next twelve (12) months, although there can be no assurance that future events will not alter such view.
 Although there can be no assurances, in the event additional capital is required, the Company believes it has the ability to raise additional funds through equity offerings or other sources.
 Our liquidity plans are subject to a number of risks and uncertainties, including those described in the Item 1A.
 "Risk Factors" section of our Form 10-K for the year ended July 31, 2017, some of which are outside our control.
 Macroeconomic conditions could limit our ability to successfully execute our business plans and therefore adversely affect our liquidity plans.